amirhoseinsalimi/music-tool-bot/README.md

 3. `venv`
 4. Optionally you can install `pm2` (globally) which is a Node.js module to manage processes.
 Since `pm2` can also manage Python processes, I use it to run the bot in production.
 No Node.js/JavaScript knowledge is required.
-Just install `pm2` and run convenient script runners using pipenv.
+Just install `pm2` and run convenient script runners using `pipenv`.
 If you want to run the bot using other process managers, that's fine.

 ---